 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Construct and revise an explanation based on valid and reliable evidence obtained from a variety of sources and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
-The fact that atoms are conserved, together with knowledge of the chemical properties of the elements involved, can be Patterns: • Different patterns may be observed at each of the scales at which a system is studied and can provide evidence for causality in explanations of phenomena.
+The periodic table orders elements horizontally by the number of protons in the atom's nucleus and places those with similar chemical properties in columns.
+The repeating patterns of this table reflect patterns of outer electron states.
+The fact that atoms are conserved, together with knowledge of the chemical properties of the elements involved, can be used to describe and predict chemical reactions.
+Patterns: Different patterns may be observed at each of the scales at which a system is studied and can provide evidence for causality in explanations of phenomena.